Candee L. Ellsworth

 She was also an adjunct professor teaching undergraduate courses for the University of Findlay and graduate courses for Miami University, as well as serving as a reviewer on the University of Toledo’s Institutional Animal Care and Use Committee (IACUC).
 In her spare time she also did private biological consulting for a variety of conservation projects throughout the West Indies.
 More recently she served as the Executive Director of a nonprofit Wildlife Rehabilitation and Conservation Education Center before moving to the Big Island.

-She is also a member of the Hawaii Island Festival of Birds Planning Committee, on the Board of West Hawaii Community Forums (Webmaster), the Kona-Kohala Chamber of Commerce’s Sustainability Committee, a member of the West Hawaii Fisheries Council and a member of the Large Whale Disentanglement Group for West Hawaii.
+She is also a member of the Hawaii Island Festival of Birds Planning Committee, on the Board of West Hawaii Community Forums (Webmaster), co-chair of the Kona-Kohala Chamber of Commerce’s Sustainability Committee, a member of the West Hawaii Fisheries Council and a member of the Large Whale Disentanglement Group for West Hawaii.

 BOARD OF DIRECTORS